Fiesta Bowl Becomes First College Football Game With Sports Betting Deal

 Details of Caesars-Fiesta Bowl Deal

-The multi-faceted deal focuses on fan engagement, and the Fiesta Bowl’s year-round events, and ever-increasing sports gaming and education in the Copper State.
+The multi-faceted deal focuses on fan engagement, the Fiesta Bowl’s year-round events, and ever-increasing sports gaming and education in the Copper State.

 Under the partnership, the casino giant will host fan lounges in-stadium for both the Guaranteed Rate Bowl and the Fiesta Bowl.
 The former is held at Chase Field, and the latter at State Farm Stadium in Glendale on New Year’s Day.